-As defined in the protocol there are two cohorts, one recruited intensively over a week (with only a minority anticipated to receive PVI) and a second cohort exclusively recruiting patients with PVI, recruited gradually over a year.
+As defined in the protocol there are two cohorts.
+One cohort is recruited over one week.
+In this cohort only a minority of patients are anticipated to receive PVI.
+In the second we recruit only patients receiving PVI.
+This cohort is recruited over a one-year period.
 Demonstrated diagrammatically: